bfintal/Page-Builder-Sandwich-old/readme.txt

 == Frequently Asked Questions ==

+= I want more features! =

+We now have [awesome extensions](http://pbsandwi.ch/downloads) to further empower your page building experience.

 = I just installed Sandwich.
 Where is it? =

 Go ahead and edit a post or page using the visual editor.
 You might not notice it, but your visual editor is now a page builder *(mic drop)*.